A simple read-only Sitecore data provider

 var rocket = _rockets.FirstOrDefault(o => o.RocketId == rocketId);

-(rocket !=
+if (rocket != null)

 {

-(var field
+foreach (var field in GetDataFields(template))

 {